murali44/Sonos_RFID_Controller/README.md

     Comment the line 'spi-bcm2708' by adding a '#' in front of it.
     Save the file.

+    You will also need to add “dtparam=spi=on” to your config.txt and reboot.

+    Edit the following file:
+        /boot/config.txt

+    add…
+    dtparam=spi=on
+    …at the end of the file.

     Reboot the Pi.
       Command: sudo reboot